hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

 After the operation is complete, all resources which matched the criteria will have been processed EMPI and will now have at least one EMPI link attached to them.

-This operation takes a single optional Parameter when used at the Resource of Server level.
+This operation takes a single optional criteria parameter unless it is called on a specific instance.

 <table class="table table-striped table-condensed">
     <thead>